 - Turn off the “heated dry” setting of your dishwasher.
 Allowing the dishes to dry slowly will teach you patience.

-- If you froze some of your garden’s bounty this summer, now is a good time to consider transforming those berries into jam or jelly.
+- If you froze some of your garden’s bounty this summer, now is a good time to consider transforming those berries or peaches into jam or jelly or fruit butter.
 Processing the jars in the canner will free up freezer space and warm up the house.

 - Place several fire bricks inside your oven.
 When you cook, the bricks will absorb the heat.
 You only need to leave the oven door ajar to release that heat into your house (use caution with this plan if you have children).
 No fire bricks?
 Pop your pizza stone in there.